AnthonyDoust/555-Timer-PWM-Circuit/README.md

 # 555-Timer-PWM-Circuit
 This circuit creates a ~1kHz PWM signal that ranges from 10% to 99% duty cycle.
 I have made this to explore creating PWM signals without the use of a microcontroller.
-For uses in DC-DC converters.
+For uses in DC-DC converters, Motor speed control, LED brightness control, ect.

 Parts List: